qdrant/landing_page/qdrant-landing/content/blog/are-you-vendor-locked.md

 As long as we are using any product, our solution’s infrastructure will depend on its vendors.
 Many say that building custom infrastructure will hurt velocity. **Is this true in the age of AI?**

 It depends on where your company is at.
-Most companies don’t survive more than five years, so putting too much effort into infrastructure is not the best use of their resources.
+Most startups don’t survive more than five years, so putting too much effort into infrastructure is not the best use of their resources.
 You first need to survive and demonstrate product viability.

 **Sometimes you may pick the right vendors and still fail.**